Keeping safe

 There is lots of information and advice available through our partner agencies to help you understand how to stay safe.

-Derbyshire County Council Adult Care department have produced two ‘keeping adults safe leaflets-one in an easy read version.
+Derbyshire County Council Adult Care department have produced a keeping adults safe leaflet, which can be downloaded and printed.
+An easy read version is available.

 Fire safety when using emollients